 High-deductible health plan

-The number of HSA accountholders who were investing reached 4 percent in 2019.
-HSA investment assets nationwide increased by more than 50 percent in 2019, clearing the $15 billion mark for the first time.
+The number of HSA accountholders who were investing reached 7 percent in 2021.
+HSA investment assets nationwide increased nearly 50 percent in 2021, eclipsing the $34 billion mark.
 In order to invest your funds, your HSA balance may need to meet an investment threshold, which is an amount of funds that must be in your HSA’s cash account before you can start moving funds to the HSA’s investment account and start investing.

 The term “pre-tax” means “before taxes.”
 Funds are contributed to HSAs pre-tax, which means you are putting funds into your HSA before they are taxed.
 By doing this, you’re getting more out of your money than you would be if you weren’t participating in an HSA, because those dollars would be taxed if they went into your pocket rather than a pre-tax account, such as an HSA.